 “I just want to be perfect.”

-Nina Sayers (Natalie Portman) just landed her dream role as The Swan Queen in Swan Lake.
+Nina Sayers (Natalie Portman) just landed her dream role as The Swan Queen.
 A dedicated dancer, Nina is pressured by her instructor, Thomas (Vincent Cassel) to embody both the purity of the white swan and the sensuality of the black swan.
 As new dancer to the company, Lily (Mila Kunis) catches Thomas’ eye, Nina struggles to embrace the black swan inside of her.

 Nina’s Perfect Problem

 Nina is obsessive about her dancing.
 Tightly-wound, her behavior could be explained both by a brain problem and by a problem with her mother.
 It doesn’t help that her teacher assigns masturbatory homework and that she works in an extremely competitive environment.
 Poor Nina has so much stress that she never has time to relax.

 Nina experiences both auditory (heard) and visual (seen) hallucinations.
 These are considered distortions in how the brain interprets sensory information and are not often present in other mental illnesses.
 If someone is definitely hallucinating on the reg, they might be a schizophrenic (or trip a lot, ask them about acid).Nina sees faces that look like hers, only to realize that they are someone else.
 She hears laughter and people talking about her (common in paranoid schizophrenia; their auditory hallucinations play into the narrative that people are out to get them).
 She also thinks that she is turning into a swan.